The Best Things to See in Bali

 Luwak Coffee Plantation Ubud

-Luwak Coffee (kopi luwak) is made from the beans of coffee berries, which civets have eaten and then pass through their digestive tract.
+Luwak Coffee (kopi luwak) is made from the beans of coffee berries, which civets have eaten and then passed through their digestive tract.
 People like us describe the taste as smooth and not bitter with a complex aroma.
-Because the manufacturing process is slow, kopi luwak is the world's most expensive coffee.
+Due to the slow manufacturing process, kopi luwak is the world's most expensive coffee.

 In Ubud, there is a luwak coffee plantation where you can meet civets, see how the coffee is produced and taste different coffee flavours.
 In addition, you can try a Bali swing in the middle of the lush jungle.

 It takes 90 minutes to reach Ubud Coffee Plantation from Kuta.
 We recommend buying a Ubud tour, which combines attractions in the Ubud area.
-The tour price is about 40 US dollars for the whole group, excluding entry fees and add-on services.
+The tour price is approximately $ 40 for the whole group, excluding entry fees and additional services.

 - Location: Ubud